|

 remain strategically uncommitted, awaiting signs

+of momentum.
 Harkin, interviewed on CNN, did

 not deny he came close to a Dean endorsement but